 Wrongful Death Lawsuit Filed Against ICON Aircraft

-Opinion Editorial by Jason J. Baker – Trial Lawyers Danko/ Meredith along with co-counsels Nelson & Fraenkel, have filed a wrongful death lawsuit against ICON Aircraft on behalf of Cagri Sever’s wife and two children.
+Trial Lawyers Danko/ Meredith along with co-counsels Nelson & Fraenkel, have filed a wrongful death lawsuit against ICON Aircraft on behalf of Cagri Sever’s wife and two children.
 Sever had joined ICON shortly before the deadly crash.
-In what could be described as a legal stunt, counsel recognizes that the general rule is that a family cannot sue an employer for a loved one’s work-related death, but instead argues that…(buckle up!):
+In what could be described as a special case, counsel recognizes that the general rule is that a family cannot sue an employer for a loved one’s work-related death, but instead argues that…:

 “[sic] the ICON A5 is a seaplane and it crashed along the shores of Lake Berryessa, which is considered “navigable waters.”
 Thus, the federal laws of admiralty apply.
 Those laws, which would hold ICON accountable for the actions of its chief pilot, trump state workers compensation law.”

 § Note: Admiralty law or maritime law is a body of law that governs nautical issues and private maritime disputes.
 Admiralty law comprises both domestic law on maritime activities, and private international law governing the relationships between private parties operating or using ocean-going ships.

 “Karkow flew to Lake Berryessa, a virtual stone’s throw from the ICON factory.
 Once there, Karkow couldn’t resist the urge to engage is some low level maneuvering over the water.
 Minutes after takeoff, Karkow crashed onto the shore, leaving both of them dead.”